MPoL-dev/visread/docs/casatools-api.md

 # Casatools API

 Over the past few ALMA cycles, the documentation for the [casatools](https://casadocs.readthedocs.io/en/stable/api/casatools.html) has improved tremendously, obviating the need for many of the original *visread* routines.
-Therefore, we have removed this duplicate functionality from the visread package and instead highlight several of the casatools that we use on a regular basis.
+Therefore, we have removed that duplicate functionality from the visread package.
+Instead, we highlight several of the casatools that we use on a regular basis.
 Following the tutorials, we recommend that you familiarize yourself with these tools and then use *visread* conversion routines as needed.
 Be aware that there are many [casatools](https://casadocs.readthedocs.io/en/stable/api/casatools.html) available beyond those listed here, too.

 ## msmetadata